Brand Guide: Web

 ADA Compliance/Website Accessibility

 Websites are subject to compliance with the American Disabilities Act in regards to accessibility.
 CSB/SJU take this compliance very seriously.
-To learn more about the specifics of ADA compliance related to web accessibility, please visit the webtools page.
+Learn more about the specifics of ADA compliance related to web accessibility by searching on ADA Standards.

 Social Media on CSB/SJU website